All know the way. Few actually walk it.

 - "The Slight Edge" by Jeff Olson: Emphasizes the power of small, consistent, positive actions over time.

-- “Awaken the Giant Within” by Tony Robbins: Guide to mastering life areas by changing core beliefs and standards.
+- "Awaken the Giant Within" by Tony Robbins: A Guide to mastering life areas by changing core beliefs and standards.

 On Overcoming Procrastination & Resistance: